Divorce

 At Little & Logue, we can help you find your way.
 We’ll talk about your legal options in a down-to-earth manner, explaining the process in plain English.
 We want you to understand the choices involved, so you can make the decisions that are right for you.

 We handle a lot of divorce cases in our family law practice.
 In Denton and Collin Counties, cases that have contested issues must go through divorce mediation.
-The upside is that through mediation couples can often avoid the high costs of litigation because they are able to settle issues outside of court.
+The upside is that through mediation, couples can often avoid the high costs of litigation because they are able to settle issues outside of court.

-Contact our divorce attorney in Flower Mound by calling (940) 204-5535 today!
+Contact our divorce attorney near you in Flower Mound by calling (940) 204-5535 today!

-Understanding No-Fault and Fault-Based Divorce in Texas
+Understanding No-Fault & Fault-Based Divorce in Texas

 Protecting Your Children's Future